janisaiad/MMNN/refs/15102025/notes.md

 it introduce randomness in the ntk by random basis, more mathematically consistent, more accesible to extend to infinitely deep networks, with resnets also

+main story that we want to share,

+better experiments
+possible title and abstract

+test a lot the adam sgd observation !! strong numerical results 1st jump, other jump (test with seed)

+global minima do respect symmetry but not the case for local, if we have symetry maybe this is a global minima